 – A transaction that appears on the bank statement but is not recorded in the accounts;

-– an accounting entry error (an accounting transaction credited instead of debited or vice versa).
+– An accounting entry error (a transaction marked as credit instead of debit or vice versa).

-Regular accounting reconciliation enables you to monitor the expenditure incurred and highlight the most significant expenditure items.
-Moreover, late processing of invoices can also be costly for your company, jeopardising the good relations you’ve established with your customers and suppliers.
-Indeed, missing invoices may have been lost through your fault or that of your suppliers.
-These minor inconveniences affect your cash flow and will likely damage customer relations and your decision-making; it is difficult to forecast, plan and make decisions based on inaccurate, outdated data.
+Regular accounting reconciliation helps you keep track over your expenditures.
+Moreover, late processing of invoices can also be costly for your company, jeopardizing the good relationships you’ve built with customers and suppliers.
+Small inconveniences like missing invoices affect your cash flow and will likely damage customer relations.
+They can also hamper decision-making: it is difficult to forecast, plan, and make decisions based on inaccurate or outdated data.

-Besides, account reconciliation can also help identify potential fraud attempts.
-According to a 2018 Association of Certified Fraud Examiners (ACFE) report, most fraud is committed due to the lack of strong internal controls.
-Bank reconciliation can help you identify discrepancies between your accounts and your bank statement, preventing fraud.
+Plus, account reconciliation can help identify potential fraud attempts.
+According to a 2018 Association of Certified Fraud Examiners (ACFE) report, most fraud is committed because of a lack of strong internal controls.
+Bank reconciliation can help you identify discrepancies between your accounts and your bank statement, preventing fraud from taking place.

-To perform the reconciliation in accounts, start by using updated exports (in Excel format) of the data to be reconciled from the two tools.
+To perform account reconciliation, start by using updated exports (in Excel format) of the data to be reconciled from the two tools.
+Before starting the process, you must first check the reliability of several points:

 – A correspondence (e.g., auxiliary code) enables the management and accounting tools to be reconciled, thus comparing the amounts allocated.

-Secondly, stakeholders will need to identify, analyze, and justify reconciliation differences based on the standard correspondence between the two tools.
+Secondly, accountants will need to identify, analyze, and justify reconciliation differences based on the correspondence between the two tools.

-If multiple entities within the same group handle the reconciliation work between accounting and management data, the process becomes complicated due to the heterogeneity of the software in place and internal processes.
-To make it easier for internal players to adhere to regular reconciliation, we must simplify and industrialise the reconciliation process by standardising processes, using relevant software to facilitate data comparison between entities, and implementing global strategies such as group cash flow forecasts.
+To make it easier for internal stakeholders to embrace regular reconciliation, it’s necessary to simplify the reconciliation process as much as possible.
+This can be achieved by standardizing processes, using relevant software to facilitate data comparison between entities, and implementing global strategies such as group cash flow forecasts.

 – Cross-reference each entry in the accounts with the corresponding bank movements;